AshuHK/Study_CLI/README.md

 # Study_CLI
- A command line based flashcard application
+ A command line based flashcard application using the vim keybindings